vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 The first step is to create a raw digital map of your house.
 This can be done by drawing the walls, doors and windows.
 You can already start using this in your interactive floor plan.

 It's always possible to create a fancier floor plan with the actual wall colors, floor types and furniture in it.
-But this takes a lot of time, but it's worth it.
+It takes a lot of time, but it's worth it.
-Once you did it your can be proud of yourself and love it every time you use it!
+Once you've done it, you can be proud of yourself and love it every time you use it!

 Steps to take:
-* Get online inspiration what you want it to look like.
+* Get online inspiration for what you want it to look like.
 * The best way to start is to get all the official sizes of each room.
 * Then draw all the walls and place the doors and windows in it.
 * Then add the furniture to each room.